Tsunami014/Blaze-Sudio/readme.md

 [Discord server link](https://discord.gg/9zrGKtF6Cs) for any information, queries, bugs, conversations, etc. that you may have!

 ## Next versions coming soon:
- - v1.0.0 - 🔶`Ember Sudio` - all main AI functionality complete!
+ - v1.0.0 - 🔶`Ember Sudio` - all main AI and chatting functionality complete!
  - v2.0.0 - 💥`Flare Sudio` - got a world and storyline!
  - v3.0.0 - 🌋`Fire Sudio` - cos by then it'll be on fire :grin: - all functionality complete!
  - v4.0.0 - 🔥`Blaze Sudio` - Unity integration!
+(And for all those who love catchphrases: `Oh, I want to make a game the easy way!
+How?` `I'll Blaze it!` (like "I'll chatGPT it" but cooler 😎))